 The following tools will help you to:

-Check your site’s speed Most web users wait six to ten seconds for a page to load before they abandon it, according to a Kissmetrics survey.
+Check your site’s speed Google recommends a page load time of under three seconds, and that loading time will be a ranking factor for mobile websites.
 Also, an Amazon study showed a 1% decrease in sales for every 0.1s decrease in response times.
 In addition, page speed is linked to better rankings and user engagement.
 So it’s important to check your site’s speed and improve it if necessary.Here are a few free tools you can use to check how fast your pages are loading and to get recommendations to reduce page load speed:

 Analytics tools allow you to see how your visitors are interacting with your website and find detailed information about the number of unique visits, most visited pages, the average time a visitor spends on your page and/or site, and more.